 To avoid heat shock, remove the LMA aliquot from the heat block and let it cool to just above setting before applying it to the larva, testing against one’s skin to judge the appropriate temperature [1].
 Select fish to be mounted and transiently anesthetize each fish [2-TXT].

 Talent checking the temperature of the cooled agarose.
+Switch shot 2.3.1 with 2.3.2

 Fish being anesthetized.
-TXT: Induction Anesthesia: 0.6 mM Tricaine (in fish medium)
+TXT: Induction Anesthesia: 0.6 mM Tricaine (in fish medium) Switch shot 2.3.2 with 2.3.1

 Take a 60-millimeter diameter Petri dish that has been coated with a layer of 1 percent LMA and place it on the stage of a dissecting microscope [1].
 Transfer the larva with a 1-milliliter plastic Pasteur pipette onto the 60-millimeter coated Petri dish [2] and remove as much transferred medium as possible [3].